pingcap/blog/lesson-learned-from-40-k-qps-and-20-billion-rows-of-data-in-a-single-scale-out-cluster.md

 ---
-title: 'Lesson Learned from 40 K QPS and 20+ Billion Rows of Data in a Single Scale-out Cluster'
+title: 'How We Achieved 40 K QPS and 20+ Billion Rows of Data in a Single Scale-out Cluster'
 author: ['Can Cui']
 date: 2019-12-11
 summary: As the business developed, standalone MySQL couldn't meet JD Cloud's OSS metadata storage requirements.
 This post introduces how TiKV empowered JD Cloud to manage huge amounts of OSS metadata with a simple and horizontally scalable architecture.